TUDelft-IN4303-2014/assignments/milestone1-editor/day4.md

 It was generated from a syntax definition, which itself is not included in the initial project.
 If you write your own syntax definition, the generated signature can be found in `include/<LanguageName>.str`.

+### Outline View

+#### Rewrite Rules

+An outline view can be specified by rewrite rules `to-outline-label` in `editor/MiniJava-Outliner.str`.
+These rules should rewrite AST nodes to their label in an outline view.
+For example, the following rule rewrites a variable declaration to its name, which will be used as a label.

+    rules

+      to-outline-label: VarDecl(t, v) -> v

+On the left-hand side, the rule matches a variable declaration.
+During the match, variables `t` and `v` are bound to actual terms.
+On the right-hand side, the rule instantiates a label.
+During the instantiation, variable `v` is replaced with the term it is bound to.
+You can extend `to-outline-label` to provide labels for

+* class declarations,
+* field declarations and
+* method declarations.

+When you build the project and open a MiniJava file, you will get an outline of this program in the outline view.
+In case you do not see any outline view, you can select it in *Show View* from Eclipse's *Window* menu.

+#### Naming Conventions

+In Stratego, we use the following naming conventions:

+* constructor and sort names: camel case, starting with an upper case (e.g. `Add`, `BinExp`)
+* rule names, strategy names, variable names: lower case, multiple words seperated by `-` (e.g. `e1`, `project-path`)

+#### String Interpolation

+In many cases, you want to provide more information than just the name.
+For example, you might want to show not only a variable's name, but also it's type.
+The following rule achieves this:

+    to-outline-label:
+      VarDecl(t, v) -> label
+      where
+        t'    := <pp> t
+      ; label := <concat-strings> [v, ": ", t']

+On its right-hand side, it produces a `label`, which is bound in the `where` clause.
+First, the term bound to `t` is turned into a string bound to `t'` by applying a strategy `pp`.
+You need to define this strategy yourself by a couple of rewrite rules:

+    rules

+      pp: Bool()       -> ...
+      pp: ClassType(c) -> ...
+      pp: Int()        -> ...
+      pp: IntArray()   -> ...

+Next, the label is bound to the concatenation of the string bound to `v`, a constant string `": "`, and the string bound to `t'`.

+String concatenation is not very intuitive.
+Instead, you can also use string interpolation:

+    to-outline-label:
+      VarDecl(t, v) -> $[[v]: [t']]
+      where
+        t' := <pp> t

+String interpolation allows you to combine text with variables.
+Text is enclosed in `$[` and `]`, while variables inside the text are enclosed in `[` and `]`.
+These variables need to be bound to strings.

+You should provide the following information in your outline labels:

+* class name and super class name
+* field name and type
+* method name, parameter types (not parameter names), return type
+* variable name and type

+Your current outline view is missing a root node.
+You can add a root node by providing a label for programs.

+#### Annotations

+In Stratego, terms can be annotated with additional information.
+The Spoofax outline view uses annotations to determine the icon of a node.
+You can specify the icon to use in an annotation:

+    to-outline-label:
+      VarDecl(t, v) -> label{icon}
+      where
+        t'    := <pp> t
+      ; label := $[[v]: [t']]
+      ; icon  := "icons/var.gif"

+We do not require you to use icons and you will not earn any points with them.
+If you want to use them anyway, you should put the icons into the folder `icons` and place a proper attribution or licence file next to them.

+#### Challenge

+Challenges are meant to distinguish excellent solutions from good solutions.
+Typically, they are less guided and require more investigation or higher programming skills.

+1. Provide the file name as the root node label.
+See `lib/runtime/editor/origins/` for a suitable strategy.
+2. Outline the main method as a subnode of the main class.
+This requires you to drop the import `editor/MiniJava-Outliner.generated`.
+Instead, you need define a strategy

+        outline = custom-label-outline(to-outline-label, to-outline-node)
+    Visit `lib/runtime/editor/outline-library` for inspiration.

 ### Desugaring